Gordon999/Pi-Camera-GUI/README.md

 Requires opencv installed  sudo apt-get install python3-opencv

-NOTE: Will NOT work with RaspiOS based on BULLSEYE... new version at https://github.com/Gordon999/RPiCamGUI
+NOTE: Will NOT work with RaspiOS based on BULLSEYE or BOOKWORM... new version at https://github.com/Gordon999/RPiCamGUI

 ## Screenshot